Dollar erases losses as stocks plunge again

 “We’ve moved from risk-off to a phase where major players are competing with each other for the safety of holding dollars in cash,” said Yukio Ishizuki, FX strategist at Daiwa Securities in Tokyo.
 “There are still a lot of investors who need to sell riskier assets, and they want to hold their money in dollars.”

-Against the yen JPY=EBS, the U.S. currency bounced between gains and losses.
+Against the yen, the U.S. currency bounced between gains and losses.
 It last traded down 0.6% at 110.07.
-Versus the Swiss franc CHF=, the dollar fell 0.2% to 0.98 francs as the Swiss central bank increase foreign currency interventions to their highest since the Brexit referendum in 2016.
+Versus the Swiss franc, the dollar fell 0.2% to 0.98 francs as the Swiss central bank increase foreign currency interventions to their highest since the Brexit referendum in 2016.

-The dollar also closed in on multi-year highs against the Australian AUD=D3 and New Zealand NZD=D3 dollars as the economic costs of self-isolation triggered the largest intraday decline ever in New Zealand shares.
+The dollar also closed in on multi-year highs against the Australian and New Zealand dollars as the economic costs of self-isolation triggered the largest intraday decline ever in New Zealand shares.

 Reporting by Saikat Chatterjee; Additional reporting by Stanley White in Tokyo; editing by Larry King